-3.15 Figure 7: Sections to review based on development size
+Figure 7: Sections to review based on development size

-- Please see Section 5 for more detail but a Design & Access Statement (DAS) may be required for some minor applications, typically where these fall within a 'designated area' i.e., a conservation area.
-Also, in some cases major developments may not need to produce a DAS. - In certain circumstances some minor developments may require production of a Transport Assessment e.g. where the development is likely to lead to the generation of significant amounts of movement. - This section will only apply to new Freight Facilities, or major developments that will attract significant HGV demand where HGV parking or facilities may be required. - 3.16 Please contact the Council's Development Control Team if you wish to confirm the requirements for your proposed development.

-4. Policy and Guidance
+17. St Helens Borough Local Plan - St Helens Borough Council

-- 4.2 This section sets out the wider policy context demonstrating how this SPD and the requirements stated herein are aligned with national, regional, and local policy and technical guidance. - 4.3 While this SPD is not part of the Development Plan, it does provide additional detail to policies contained within the St Helens Borough Local Plan17 and, therefore, this SPD becomes a material consideration and is considered when planning applications are determined. - 4.4 This SPD must therefore be read in conjunction with the St Helens Borough Local Plan (up to 2037), with particular reference to Policy LPA06 Transport and Travel.
-It shall also be read in conjunction with national and regional guidance, in addition to other relevant local supplementary planning documents and other local technical guidance documents e.g. the St Helens Street Design Guide. - 4.5 This SPD has been produced in accordance with Regulations 11 to 16 of the Town and Country Planning (Local Planning) (England) Regulations 2012 and the National Planning Policy Framework (DLUHC 2023). - 4.6 This SPD replaces the Ensuring a Choice of Travel SPD (2010) as well as technical guidance provided within Guidance Note for Travel Plans (2016) and Guidance Note for Travel Plans (2016). - 4.7 It is likely that existing policies and technical guidance referred to in this SPD will continue to evolve and be updated/replaced, and that new policies and guidance notes may emerge following the formal adoption of this SPD.
+While this SPD is not part of the Development Plan, it does provide additional detail to policies contained within the St Helens Borough Local Plan17 and, therefore, this SPD becomes a material consideration and is considered when planning applications are determined.

+This SPD must therefore be read in conjunction with the St Helens Borough Local Plan (up to 2037), with particular reference to Policy LPA06 Transport and Travel.
+It shall also be read in conjunction with national and regional guidance, in addition to other relevant local supplementary planning documents and other local technical guidance documents e.g. the St Helens Street Design Guide.

+This SPD has been produced in accordance with Regulations 11 to 16 of the Town and Country Planning (Local Planning) (England) Regulations 2012 and the National Planning Policy Framework (DLUHC 2023).

+This SPD replaces the Ensuring a Choice of Travel SPD (2010) as well as technical guidance provided within Guidance Note for Travel Plans (2016) and Guidance Note for Travel Plans (2016).

+It is likely that existing policies and technical guidance referred to in this SPD will continue to evolve and be updated/replaced, and that new policies and guidance notes may emerge following the formal adoption of this SPD.
 Whilst it is the intention of the Council to regularly review and update our SPDs, for the avoidance of doubt, the latest published policies and guidance should always be referred to.

-4.8 Key Policy Priorities
+4.2 Key Policy Priorities

-4.9 It is important to note that the policy and guidance framework has been significantly updated since the adoption of the prior Ensuring a Choice of Travel SPD in 2010.
+It is important to note that the policy and guidance framework has been significantly updated since the adoption of the prior Ensuring a Choice of Travel SPD in 2010.
 The reframing of policy and guidance has occurred largely in response to the climate emergency and a recognition that substantial change is required in the built environment to lead to better outcomes for all.
 On review of the key documents listed further in this section there are common priorities that can be observed.
 These are summarised as follows: